mss2221/saccomano/CV.md

 _Digital Centers Internship Program_ : 2016 – 2017<br/>
 Columbia University, Digital Music Lab<br/>
-Researched methods of retrieving and processing digitally encoded music scores, focusing on MusicXML and Music21 and scripting with Python and XSLT.
+Researched methods of retrieving and processing digitally encoded music scores, focusing on MusicXML and Music21, as well as scripting with Python and XSLT.

   <br/>
   <br/>